Sharon Sliwinski is an interdisciplinary scholar whose work forges a bridge between the fields of visual culture, political

 Winner of the Charles Taylor Book Award from the American Political Science Association.
 Reviewed in Times Higher Education, Journal of Human Rights, Photography and Culture, College Art Association Reviews, and Choice Reviews

-> The Museum of Dreams: a collaborative website exploring the social and political significance of dream-life
+> The Museum of Dreams: is a collaborative online hub for exploring the social and political significance of dream-life.

 Recent Articles & Chapters